This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Section 1 - Program Development

-(18) Reflects the level and content of the program and must conform with the Schedules to the Awards and Graduation Policy and the AQF (Second Edition) Qualifications Issuance Policy.
+(18) The nomenclature must reflect the level and content of the program and must conform with the Schedules to the Awards and Graduation Policy and the AQF (Second Edition) Qualifications Issuance Policy.

 Rationale for Creating a New Program